Kong/kong/README.md

 # OR create from Admin API with version >= 0.2.4
 # User can also use this endpoint to force "renew" a certificate
-$ curl http://localhost:8001/acme/create -d host=mydomain.com
+$ curl http://localhost:8001/acme -d host=mydomain.com

-# Furthermore, it's possible to run sanity test before creating any certificate
+# Furthermore, it's possible to run sanity test on your Kong setup
+# before creating any certificate
-$ curl http://localhost:8001/acme/create -d host=mydomain.com -d test_only=1
+$ curl http://localhost:8001/acme -d host=mydomain.com -d test_http_challenge_flow=true

 $ curl https://mydomain.com
 # Now gives you a valid Let's Encrypt certicate